 The intelligence in the process sits within the deep learning software frameworks themselves— which develop that neural model of understanding by building weights and connections between many, many data points— often millions in a training data set.

-Deep learning thrives when other traditional techniques to solving your problem fail: where you want derive insightful or complex relationships from vast data, custom programming is impossible, or on visual or auditory data.
+Deep learning thrives when other traditional techniques for solving your problems fail: when you to want derive insightful or complex relationships from vast amounts of data, custom programming is impossible, or on visual or auditory data.

 - Available paid support

 Performance for faster training times

 - Faster training times and incredible cluster scaling efficiency (up to 56X and 95%, demonstrated).
 Learn more by reading this blog, Scaling TensorFlow and Caffe to 256 GPUs

 - Large model support, enabling you to use higher resolution data

 - Check out all of the Machine Learning and Deep Learning performance proof-points on IBM Power Systems

 - Reduce data preparation time by an order of magnitude, with upcoming tools